Hedge Fund Graduated Performance Fees

 60% 16.5% 43.5%

 The purpose of the graduated performance fee is to provide greater marginal compensation to the hedge fund manager when the fund’s performance is particularly good.
-One downfall of the graduated performance fee is the potential for the manager to take excessive risks once a certain return level has been reached in order to get to higher performance plateau.
-Generally it seems that in my experience both investors and managers can benefit from the graduated performance fee structure.
+One downfall of the graduated performance fee is the potential for the manager to take excessive risks once a certain return level has been reached in order to get to a higher performance plateau.
+Generally, it seems that in my experience, both investors and managers can benefit from the graduated performance fee structure.
 As I noted above, though, each hedge fund fee structure is different and a graduated performance fee may not be appropriate in all situations.

 Other related articles: